TakacsPeter7/klm-cloud-engineer-project/README.md

 -   **Deployment Strategies:** Utilize advanced deployment strategies like canary or blue-green deployments to enable zero-downtime releases and safe rollbacks.
 -   **Disaster Recovery:** A disaster recovery (DR) plan should be designed to restore or roll back the application and its data to a previous state in case of a major failure.
 -   **Cloud Exit Plan:** An exit strategy could be developed to migrate all resources from GCP to another cloud provider (e.g., AWS, Azure) if required by business needs or compliance.
+-   **Terraform code:** The terraform code could be more modular, could use more variables for parameters (for eg. the bucket name for the tfstate file is hardcoded as of right now)

 ---